 The Residence Life Code document details the college's expectations of all students living in Briercrest College and Seminary residences.
 A college dorm is a unique environment that offers many opportunities for growth and development (both personally and interpersonally).
 In residence living, the actions of each individual affect the whole community.
 A set of common guidelines helps maintain a positive environment of respect, consideration, accountability, and safety.

-If you would like to have a printed version of this document, please contact Student Development at email@example.com or 306-756-3360.
+If you would like a printed version of any of these documents, please contact Student Development at firstname.lastname@example.org or 306-756-3360.